Pabloo22/Reinforcement-Learning/Monte Carlo Methods/mus (card game)/game_rules.md

     * Trio (Medias): when 3 cards are equal.
     * Double pair (Duples): Having 2 pairs.

-* **WindyGridworldGame (Juego)**: A player has WindyGridworldGame when the sum of the value of the four cards in their hand is 31 or more, the best
-  WindyGridworldGame being 31, followed by 32 and from here it jumps to 40, descending to 37, 36, 35, 34 and 33, which is the worst.
+* **Game (Juego)**: A player has Game when the sum of the value of the four cards in their hand is 31 or more, the best WindyGridworldGame being 31, followed by 32 and from here it jumps to 40, descending to 37, 36, 35, 34 and 33, which is the worst.
-  The player with the best WindyGridworldGame wins.
-If no player has WindyGridworldGame, i.e., if the sum of the value of the cards in each players hand is less than 31, then the bet is to see who has the best Point (punto).
+  The player with the best Game wins.
+If no player has Game, i.e., if the sum of the value of the cards in each players hand is less than 31, then the bet is to see who has the best Point (punto).
 The best Point is 30, dropping down to 4, which is the worst.